Woyvch/RaspberryPi_PowerOffButton/README.md

 that way it is safe to cut the power without corrupting the SD-card.
 I use a Raspberry Pi model 4.

-Starting the script when the RPI boots with rc.local https://www.raspberrypi.org/documentation/linux/usage/rc-local.md
+Starting the script when the RPI boots with rc.local: https://www.raspberrypi.org/documentation/linux/usage/rc-local.md

 Some inspiration I used: